N-A-D/Rift/README.md

 With regards to intersystem communication, Rift does not include any form of messaging system.
 It is up to the user to implement such a system in the case that systems need to communicate with each other.

 # Additional notes:
-The framework is strictly single-threaded as it is.
-However, there is plan to include multithreading support using a fork-join model.
+The framework is strictly single-threaded.
+However, there is plan to include multithreading support using a fork-join model within systems.